 ‘Pay with iDEAL’.
 You sit, staring at your computer screen.
 Your virtual shopping cart is stacked with goodies ready to be delivered to your door, with one problem: where is the trusty credit card field?
 What is iDEAL?

 And how will you get your silicone tongue to groom your cat with now?! 🐱

-It’s a question that has plagued many expats in the Netherlands.
+It’s a question that has plagued many internationals in the Netherlands.
 It’s bad enough that many brick-and-mortar stores don’t accept their foreign bank cards, but now the pinnacle of credit card transactions, the internet, is refusing those shiny plastic cards too?
-The Dutch are known to be notoriously thrifty with money, but this is taking it too far.

 You may see iDEAL pop up all over the place, sometimes as one option among many, other times as the only option.
 But what is it, how do you get it, and how do you use it?
 Let’s jump right into everything you need to know about iDEAL.